cheuktingli/psitip/README.rst

-Psitip
+PSITIP
 ======

 Python Symbolic Information Theoretic Inequality Prover

-Psitip is a computer algebra system for information theory written in Python.
+PSITIP is a computer algebra system for information theory written in Python.
 Random variables, expressions and regions are objects in Python that can be manipulated easily.
 Moreover, it implements a versatile deduction system for automated theorem proving.
-Psitip supports features such as:
+PSITIP supports features such as:

 - Proving linear information inequalities via the linear programming method by Yeung and Zhang (see `References`_).
 The linear programming method was first implemented in the ITIP software developed by Yeung and Yan ( http://user-www.ie.cuhk.edu.hk/~ITIP/ ).

-See `References`_ for other software based on this method.
+- `Automated inner and outer bounds`_ for multiuser settings in network information theory.
+PSITIP is capable of proving 57.1% (32 out of 56) of the theorems in Chapters 1-14 of Network Information Theory by El Gamal and Kim.
+(See the `Jupyter Notebook examples <https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/>`_ ).

 - Proving first-order logic statements on random variables (involving arbitrary combinations of information inequalities, existence, uniqueness, and, or, not, implication, etc).

-- `Automated inner and outer bounds`_ for multiuser settings in network information theory (see the `Jupyter Notebook examples <https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/>`_ ).

 - `Numerical optimization`_ over distributions, and evaluation of rate regions involving auxiliary random variables (e.g. `Example 1: Degraded broadcast channel`_).